Redwood Summer: Timber company employees

-Due to the protests, the logging practices and factory production slowed down and, sometimes, were at a stand still.
+Due to the protests, the logging practices and factory production slowed down and, sometimes, were at a standstill.
 The drop of profit made Louisiana-Pacific fire some of their employees, which, caused even greater tension between the Redwood Summer protestors and the employees of the timber companies.
 Not only did the employees fear losing their jobs, some employees stated that the actions of Earth First! against the logging industry tarnished their family legacy and some claimed that they feared going to work.

 The growing agitation between the environmentalist and the loggers caused confrontation between the two groups.
 There were instances where the activists said to have filed charges with the police because some loggers were hostile towards them.
 The protestors also report that workers threw rocks at them and one activist was hit with the handle of an axe.
 On another occasion, a logger severally beat an activist.
 At times, the protestors reported that some of the workers threw eggs at them, spat on them, and verbally threaten them.
 Despite this, however, protestors also report that many of the loggers they encountered disagreed with them, but were respectful and friendly.

 Some employees also admitted to fearing their job security due to the clear cutting of trees because if there are no trees left to log, they don't have a job.

-After Redwood Summer
+Aftermath

 Though more attention has been brought to the depletion of the old-growth forests in California and more regulations are in place to protect the forests, logging of the forests continues.
-Despite this, the Redwood Summer campaign gained international attention and made many people aware of the destruction of the old growth forests.
-Also, many activists are still focused on protecting the ancient trees, expanding the forests, and preserving what they can.
+The Redwood Summer campaign gained international attention and made many people aware of the destruction of the old growth forests.